WeilanTao/MySketcher/README.md

 # YourSketcher
-This program produces a pencil drawing effect to natural photoography.
+This program produces a pencil drawing effect to natural photography.

 Effect as follows: